Skip to main content

 3 mentions Positive Neutral Negative

-The game's optimization has received mixed reviews; while some players experience significant loading times and struggle to maintain 60 fps even on high-end hardware like the RTX 3090, others find the overall performance satisfactory despite the graphics not being particularly impressive.
+The game's optimization has received mixed reviews; while some players experience long loading times and struggle to maintain 60 fps even on high-end hardware like the RTX 3090, others report good performance and a polished experience despite the graphics not being particularly impressive.
+Overall, the optimization appears to be inconsistent across different systems.

 • “While the graphics aren't super impressive or detailed, the game is generally well-polished, and performance was good on my system.”